Completeness of derived interleaving distances and sheaf quantization of non-smooth objects: Introduction

 \subsection{Acknowledgments}

 The authors would like to express their gratitude to Vincent Humili\`ere for fruitful discussion on many parts of this paper.
 They also thank St\'ephane Guillermou and Takahiro Saito for helpful discussion, and Yusuke Kawamoto for drawing their attention to applications of the microlocal theory of sheaves to $C^0$-symplectic geometry.
+They are also grateful to Wenyuan Li, Tatsuki Kuwagaki, Morimichi Kawasaki, and Pierre Schapira for their helpful comments.
+The authors also thank the anonymous referees for their helpful comments, which improved many parts of the paper.
 TA was supported by Innovative Areas Discrete Geometric Analysis for Materials Design (Grant No.~17H06461).
-YI was supported by JSPS KAKENHI (Grant No.~21K13801) and ACT-X, Japan Science and Technology Agency (Grant No.~JPMJAX1903).
+YI was supported by JSPS KAKENHI (Grant No.~21K13801 and 22H05107) and ACT-X, Japan Science and Technology Agency (Grant No.~JPMJAX1903).